IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 Here are the pre-requisites for the Omnio Edge integration with Maximo Monitor exercises.
 *These exercises are designed for MAS Monitor and not the Maximo Asset Monitor SaaS edition.*

+!!! attention
+    This lab requires Maximo Monitor 8.8.1 or later.

 # All Exercises

 All Exercises require that you have: